Best cities to live in Belgium as an expat

 Indeed, it's a university city and a beautiful one.
 Characterised by its waterways and mediaeval buildings, Ghent boasts a young, friendly vibe of a metropolis with a village feel.
 It even earned itself the nickname of ‘Mediaeval Manhattan’ and has 2 UNESCO World Heritage sites.

 Plus, the University of Ghent is among the best ones in engineering and life sciences.
-Thanks to that, the city’s becoming a strong research and development centre.

 Most of the internationals search homes for rent in Ghent's city centre, paved with cobbled streets that teem with restaurants and museums.
 You’ll also find a bustling nightlife scene here and the renowned nightclub Kompass.